 A: The nearest instrument store is probably your best bet.
 You probably won’t find violins in a Guitar Center or Sam Ash Music Store because well, the name is a clue.
 But a Music and Arts Store is definitely a great place to look where you can both buy and rent instruments.
 I would suggest not buying a violin from Amazon.com or Craigslist because they sell such low-quality instruments (that’s just my opinion).
 If you are local and living in the Dallas Metroplex, I recommend visiting the Music and Arts Stores and Brook Mays Music Company.
-My favorite and most reliable source is the Kelin Violin Shop in Plano, Texas.
-Kelin Zhang does everything from handmade instruments to repairs and his prices are very reasonable.
+Dallas Strings is also a well-known location to purchase instruments and it is known for being reliable and trustworthy.

 The most important thing to remember when looking for an instrument right for you, is its sound.
 You definitely want a sound that will project really well in a large room and one that fits your tone of playing.
 When getting sized for your violin, make sure that when wrapping your hand around the scroll, your arm is straight so that the size lasts for a while.
 In the beginning, I would recommend renting because you grow so fast and don’t have to buy a new instrument and spend the money every year.

 Q: What is the best shoulder rest to use?